 The focus is on publication of new experimental and theoretical works on crustal temperatures, geothermal gradients, thermal properties of geologic materials, radiogenic heat production, magma interactions at shallow and deep crustal levels, thermo-tectonic processes affecting continental and oceanic crust, uplift and subsidence, thermal models of crust and lithosphere and studies on structure and evolution of planetary interiors.

 Also welcome are new works in applied geothermics, with focus on assessments of near surface geothermal manifestations, heat transfer by groundwater flows, thermal maturation of hydrocarbons, climate history, geothermal aspects of mining and engineering and recent advances in instrumentation for geothermal studies.

 The journal now has indexing provided by ISI.
 The impact factor is 0.811.

-Starting with the next issue, scheduled for April 2021, a new session on short communications will be added for publication of updates of Regional Heat Flow data sets.
+On this ocassion a new section on short communications will be added for publication of updates of Regional Heat Flow data sets.

 Final publication of Vlume 5 is set for April 2022.